linode/apl-docs/docs/for-ops/console/teams.md

 ## Team Admin

-By default, APL creates a team called Team Admin.
+By default, a Team called Team Admin is created.
 Admins can use this team to expose any service in the team-admin namespace, but also in custom (created by the admin) namespaces.

-See [Team Services](../../for-devs/console/services.md) for more info about how to create Services in APL and how to configure ingress.
+See [Team Services](../../for-devs/console/services.md) for more info about how to create Services and how to configure ingress.
 The only difference here is that when creating Services in Team Admin, the admin can also select the namespace of the service.

 Another difference between the Team Admin and regular Teams is that Team Admin does not have apps and it is not possible to configure any settings for the team-admin namespace.